One of the best ways to upgrade your garage is to install windows, either in the garage door, or the walls themselves.

 This type of window is similar to casement windows, except that it opens upward.
 This opening mechanism makes them suitable for cramped spaces and provides weatherproofing.
 If there’s light rain or wind, the window prevents water from getting into your garage.

-Awning windows can be installed higher up the walls than other window types providing ample ventilation and privacy.
+Awning windows can be installed higher up the walls than other window types, providing ample ventilation and privacy.

 Gliding Windows

-Gliding windows are an excellent choice if energy efficiency and lighting are critical factors.
+Gliding garage windows are an excellent choice if energy efficiency and lighting are critical factors.
 They come with high-quality window glazing that offers superior thermal insulation.
 The expansive glass panels allow lots of natural light, illuminating the garage.

 Still skeptical about installing garage windows?
 The following advantages may convince you:

-1. Add Natural Light
+Add Natural Light

 Natural light is an essential part of any space, including a garage.
 Installing windows goes a long way in adding natural light to the garage, especially for homeowners using the space as an office or working on a project.